-In 2006, Jeffrey McGowan and Eran Makover used the formalism of trees to give a simpler proof of Viswanath's result to evaluate the growth of the average value of the $n$th term of a random Fibonacci sequence \cite{eran}, which by Jensen's inequality is larger than Viswanath's constant.
+In 2006, Jeffrey McGowan and Eran Makover used the formalism of trees to evaluate the growth of the average value of the $n$th term of a random Fibonacci sequence \cite{eran}, which by Jensen's inequality is larger than Viswanath's constant.
 More precisely, they proved that

 where $E(|t_n|)$ is the expected value of the $n$th term of the sequence.
 In 2007, Rittaud \cite{rittaud} improved this result and obtained

 where $\alpha$ is the only real root of $f(x)=x^3-2x^2-1$.
 In 2010, Janvresse, Rittaud, and De La Rue generalised Viswanath's result to random Fibonacci sequences involving different coefficients and probabilities of the choices of pluses and minuses \cite{janvresse}.
-In 2012, Karyn McLellan used Viswanath's idea of representing random Fibonacci sequences as matrix products with the matrices $A$ and $B$ as factors to study sequences that begin with two real numbers with the next term always being either the sum or the difference of the two preceding terms, but where the pattern of the pluses and minuses follow periodic patterns \cite{mclellan}.
-McLellan determined the growth rate of any such sequence, showing that Viswanath's limit still exists, albeit evaluating to different values, depending on the particular random Fibonacci sequence in question.
-She used these growth rates to provide an alternative method of calculation for Viswanath's constant.
+In 2012, Karyn McLellan used Viswanath's idea of representing random Fibonacci sequences as matrix products with the matrices $A$ and $B$ as factors to study sequences that begin with two real numbers with the next term always being either the sum or the difference of the two preceding terms, but where the pattern of the pluses and minuses was periodic instead of random \cite{mclellan}.
+McLellan determined the growth rate of any such sequence, showing that Viswanath's limit still exists, albeit evaluating to different values, depending on the particular sequence in question.
+She used these growth rates to provide an alternative method of calculation for Viswanath's constant in the random case.

-In 2018, the authors extended Rittaud's results and determined the probability that a random infinite walk down the tree contains no $(1,1)$ pairs after the initial root \cite{hare}.
+In 2018, the authors, in \cite{hare}, extended Rittaud's results and determined the probability that a random infinite walk down the tree contains no $(1,1)$ pairs after the initial root.
 We also determined tight upper and lower bounds on the number of coprime $(a,b)$ pairs at any given depth in the tree for any coprime pair $(a,b)$.

 In this paper we consider a more general model.
 Starting with $G_1$ and $G_2$ as any real numbers, consider the recurrence $G_{m+2} = \alpha_m G_{m+1} \pm G_{m}$ where the $\alpha_m$ are taken from a finite set.
 This can be modeled by matrix multiplication as